 - Choose a location outside that’ll serve as your puppy’s bathroom spot.

 - Reward your dog every time they poop outdoors, such as giving treats or praising verbally.

 - Put your dog on the same feeding schedule every single day to establish a routine.
 Your puppy may need to eat twice or thrice daily.
 You need to feed your puppy on a regular schedule to make training easier.

 5. Get a dog license

-It is a legal requirement that you must have a dog license if you want to keep a dog.
-Visit the relevant authorities to find out what the requirements are so you can be sure you are compliant.
-If you are living in a rented property, find out whether you can be allowed to keep a dog.
-Some landlords don’t allow dogs in their property.
+It is a legal requirement to have a dog license if you want to keep a dog.
+Visit the relevant authorities to find out what the requirements are to be sure you are compliant.
+If you live in a rented property, find out whether you can keep a dog.
+Some landlords don’t allow dogs on their property.